 As a matter of fact it is common to see smetana alongside pierogi or potato pancakes in Poland and it is often blended into cheese spreads like the popular Slovak spicy liptauer.
 In many countries it is also a part of baking; For example enhancing the richness of muffins and cakes.

 Related Dairy Products

 As mentioned above, related dairy products include American sour cream, crème fraîche, strained yoghurt, clabber, and more.
-These options can be used as 1:1 substitutes for traditional smetana but the taste may be slightly different.
+These options can be 1:1 substitutes for traditional smetana but the taste may be slightly different.